Alcohol Abuse Amongst The Elderly: A Complete Guide

 Patients with WE may never exhibit any of these symptoms, which is why it is often diagnosed after a patient has passed.
 WE can also occur in flashes, and you may only exhibit one or two of the symptoms throughout your life and are left undiagnosed.
 Around 80 to 90 percent of those with WE, the NIAAA says, also develop Korsakoff’s psychosis, which is a more chronic syndrome that severely affects memory and motor functions.

-Mood Disorders.
 Alcohol and substance addiction can result in mood disorders like depression and bipolar disorder over an extended period of abuse, according to one study.
 It’s important for doctors to clarify, though, if patients were suffering from the mood disorder before the addiction onset, or if the mood disorder is a result of years of abuse.

 The NIAAA notes that, while mood disorders and alcoholism can co-exist and not be caused by one another, patients with mood disorders “are more likely to have difficulty maintaining abstinence, to attempt or commit suicide, and to utilize mental health services” than alcoholics who don’t have or didn’t develop mood disorders.

-Dehydration is a major issue among the elderly population.
+It is a major issue among the elderly population.
 In one study, up to 30 percent of seniors who were hospitalized also were suffering from dehydration.
 As discussed earlier, one of the large reason why seniors are more sensitive to alcohol is because elderly people have less water in their bodies.
 Drinking alcohol—especially in excess over a long period of time—only makes matters worse.

 You become dehydrated when you drink alcohol because our bodies re-absorb less water than it would with no alcohol in our system.
 There is also the consequence of vomiting while drinking alcohol, which can further dehydrate us of necessary fluids and electrolytes.
 Being dehydrated is especially risky when you are a senior.